 Come March 2019, and Tanzania did its part, beginning with Msuva's 21st-minute goal.
 Erasto Nyoni added a penalty kick early in the second half, and Morris scored his first goal for Tanzania since 2012.
 While winning 3-0, Tanzania still needed the other result to go their way; when word came that the other match finished scoreless, Tanzanian fans erupted euphorically.
 Tanzania had returned to the Africa Cup of Nations, capping off an impressive showing for East Africa.
 Tanzania became the fourth East African nation to qualify for the 2019 Africa Cup of Nations.

-In the months leading to the Africa Cup of Nations, Tanzania sought players to represent the nation.
+Leading to the Africa Cup of Nations, Tanzania sought players to represent the nation.
 The majority of Tanzania's players participated with domestic clubs, including Nyoni and defender Kelvin Yondan.
 Samatta would be Tanzania's captain, thanks in part to his success with Belgium club Genk.
-Among the notable newcomers to make the squad included Adi Yussuf, who had been called to represent Tanzania in 2016, only to not play due to a suspension stemming from improper urination.
+Among the notable newcomers to make the squad included Adi Yussuf, having once received an opportunity to play in 2016, only to not play due to a suspension stemming from improper urination.
 Though eventually not making the squad, 15-year-old Kelvin John Pius even received a callup from Amuneke.

-Tanzania only played two friendlies before the Africa Cup of Nations, where it would face the eventual tournament finalists in Algeria and Senegal, as well as Kenya.
-Msuva helped Tanzania lead for the first time at an African Cup of Nations in the second match against Kenya and Samatta also scored in the match.
+Tanzania only played two friendlies before the Africa Cup of Nations, where it would face Algeria, Senegal, and Kenya.
+Msuva helped Tanzania lead for the first time at an African Cup of Nations in the second match against Kenya, and Samatta also scored in the game.
 Though it would be the first nation eliminated from the tournament (after only two games), Tanzania making it to the Africa Cup of Nations was a story unto itself.